In This Article

 It is possible to overdose on morphine.
 Intentional or accidental overdoses can occur when taking this medication.
-This is especially true if taking more than what has been prescribed by a doctor or qualified healthcare professional.
+This is especially true if a person takes more than what has been prescribed by a doctor or qualified healthcare professional.

-It usually takes about 200 milligrams of morphine to cause an overdose, though there have been extreme cases where this can happen with as little as 60 milligrams.
+It usually takes about 200 milligrams of morphine to cause an overdose, though there have been extreme cases where drug overdose occurs with as little as 60 milligrams.
 A normal dose of morphine is between 20 - 30 milligrams.

 While it is possible to overdose, the amount of morphine needed for this to occur depends on a variety of factors.
-Some of these factors include the patient’s specific condition, underlying health issues, and tolerance level to the drug.
+These factors include the patient’s specific condition, underlying health issues, and tolerance level to the drug.